apache/superset/RELEASING/release-notes-1-0/README.md

 ## Complete Changelog
 Backwards incompatible changes can be found [here](../../UPDATING.md).

-For the complete changelog, see [apache/incubator-superset/CHANGELOG.md](https://github.com/apache/superset/blob/master/CHANGELOG.md)
+To see the complete changelog, see [apache/incubator-superset/CHANGELOG.md](https://github.com/apache/superset/blob/master/CHANGELOG.md)

+See ya next time!